-The plaintiff must have, or be regarded to have, a disability, be a qualified individual, and have suffered an adverse employment action because of that disability.
+have (or be regarded to have) a disability, be a qualified individual, and have suffered an adverse employment action because of that disability; or

 A disability is a physical or mental impairment that substantially limits a major life activity.
 A major life activity is an activity that is of central importance to everyday life, that an average person can do without much difficulty.
 Temporary injuries and short-term impairments are not disabilities.